heoelri/adopac/labs/lab1/lab1.md

 ## 1.1 Create a YAML-Pipeline via GUI

+At the time of writing this lab guide 'Multi-stage pipelines' is still a preview feature which is not enabled by default.
+In order to enable the same follow the below steps.

+On the top right corner of your Azure DevOps portal click on `Settings` and then `Preview Features`

 Before we can start building our first pipeline, we need a Repository in Azure DevOps.

 > **What is Azure Repos?**